Urs4M4j0r/IntruderBait/README.md

 <br><br>

 While running, passed usernames and password will be printed.
-Additionally, they will be logged in the logins.txt file in format "username:password".<br>
+Additionally, they will be logged in the logins.txt file in format "username:password".
+Using the above detailed arguments, both IP address and time may be recorded in the same fashion.<br>

 ### Example console output:<br>
 ##### - With -p:<br>